Leading numbers of COVID-19 in the Ottawa area today - ExBulletin

 Today’s Ottawa Update

-There are currently 60 Ottawa residents in local hospitals for active COVID-19 treatment, according to the Ottawa Public Health (OPH).
+There are 52 Ottawa residents in local hospitals for active COVID-19 treatment, according to an update from the Ottawa Public Health (OPH) on Tuesday.

-That’s nine more than Saturday.
-This number has been increasing for about two weeks.
+The total was 64 on Monday update and this is the first time in 2022 where the number falls on these counts.
+For the most part, it has been consistently in trend for over two weeks.

-Six people with COVID-19 are in an ICU, a figure that has been more consistent.
-This is one less than Saturday.
+Six of these patients are in an ICU, a figure that has been more consistent.

 These hospital numbers do not include people who came to the hospital for other reasons and subsequently tested positive for COVID-19.
 They also do not cover people with persistent COVID-19 problems, or patients transferred from other health care units.

+Queensway-Carleton Hospital posted its photo of COVID-19 hospitalization, showing an example of the number of all patients who tested positive.
+OPH lists five active explosions there.

+Today, QCH has 75 admitted patients who have tested positive for COVID-19.
+4 are in the ICU for care.

-Hospitals are challenged by the growing number of cases because staff shortages reduce their capacity.
+Hospitals are also challenged by the growing number of cases because staff shortages reduce their capacity.

-of coronavirus levels in Ottawa wastewater, which do not rely on testing, have grown for almost a month.
+of coronavirus levels in Ottawa wastewater, which do not rely on testing, had been up for about a month since the last update on January 6th.

-The number of cases has risen to record levels in many countries this winter, and as the spread of the Omicron variant dominates and limits testing, the current number of cases in Ottawa may be three to 10 times higher, Health Medical Officer Dr said on Tuesday. .
-Vera Etches.
+The number of cases has risen to record levels in many countries this winter, and as the spread of the Omicron variant dominates and limits testing, the current number of cases in Ottawais many times larger.

-Of the people being tested, 41.36 percent are positive since the last update on Thursday.
-This number has generally been on the rise since the end of November.

-On Sunday, the OPH confirmed another 563 cases of COVID-19 and reported three deaths from COVID-19.
+On Tuesday, the OPH reported another 419 cases with COVID-19 and deaths without COVID-19.

-The seven-day continuous average of newly confirmed COVID-19 cases expressed per 100,000 inhabitants is 488.1, despite limited testing capacity.
+The seven-day continuous average of newly confirmed COVID-19 cases expressed per 100,000 inhabitants is about 440, with limited testing capacity making it less reliable.

+Of the people being tested, 32.7 percent are positive.
+This number has generally increased since the end of November, with the next update on Wednesday.

+Ninety-one percent of Ottawa residents aged five and older have at least one dose of the vaccine, 83 percent have at least two, and 42 percent have three.suitability is extremely limited for children under 18 years of age.
+The next vaccination update also comes on Wednesday.

 Across the region